liang2kl/swiftui-wwdc22/README.md

 If you are to make a new demo, make sure to:

+- Put the new source file into a (existing or newly created) group,
+- Create a preview in the source file
 - Document it in detail,
-- Put the new source file into a (existing or newly created) group,
-- Create a preview in the source file, and
-- Make an entry in the split view using the static preview.
+- Make an entry in the split view using the static preview, and
+- Update the README.